Dr. Lyn Weinberg

 6. Use the patient portal before the visit when possible

 Sending a short message ahead of time can dramatically improve how a visit goes.
+Consider sharing the top three concerns, a brief symptom timeline, home measurements like blood pressure or weight, and any safety concerns or caregiver observations.

 This allows the doctor to prepare and focus the visit more effectively.